CUNY-CL/yoyodyne/README.md

 ### Training (`fit`)

-In `fit` mode, one trains a Yoyodyne model, either from scratch or, optionally, resuming for a prexisting checkpoint.
+In `fit` mode, one trains a Yoyodyne model, either from scratch or, optionally, resuming from a prexisting checkpoint.
 Naturally, most configuration options need to be set at training time.
 E.g., it is not possible to switch modules after training a model.

 This mode is invoked using the `fit` subcommand, like so.